fedora-python/portingguide/source/core-obj-misc.rst

 * Prevalence: Rare

 The special methods ``__getslice__``, ``__setslice__`` and ``__delslice__``,
-which were deprecated since Python 2.0, are no longer used in Python 3.
+which had been deprecated since Python 2.0, are no longer used in Python 3.
 Item access was unified under ``__getitem__``, ``__setitem__`` and ``__delitem__``.